uon-team/server/README.md

  - CLUSTER_MASTER_INIT ; Execute task on launch on the master process only
  - CLUSTER_WORKER_INIT ; Execute task on launch on the worker processes (on master if clustering is disabled)
  - CLUSTER_MASTER_EXIT ; Execute task when the application exits on master process
- - CLUSTER_WORKER_EXIT ; Execute task when the application exits on worker process
+ - CLUSTER_WORKER_EXIT ; Execute task when the application exits on worker process (on master if clustering is disabled)

 ## Logging